Department of Psychiatry and Psychotherapy

 It is often important to offer advice and information on diseases not only to the patients, but also to their family members.
 To meet this need, discussion groups are organized for family members of schizophrenic patients and Alzheimer patients.
 These family member groups are led by physicians, social workers and psychologists.

-With a total of 14 inpatient beds, ward 4a offers treatment to patients experiencing life crisis situations or presenting with unclear psychiatric diagnoses.
+Track KD-A offers treatment to patients experiencing life crisis situations or presenting with unclear psychiatric diagnoses.
 Specific medical and psychological examination and assessment techniques help us to reach an accurate psychiatric diagnosis and an understanding of the patient’s life crisis.
 Accordingly, our behavior-oriented therapy groups are structured to provide not only help to patients experiencing crisis situations but also “help for self-help”.

 This 26-bed unit predominantly treats patients with affective disorders whose depressive or manic symptoms mostly require psychopharmacological and psychotherapeutic treatment.
 Within this context we offer specific psychotherapy methods for patients experiencing acute depressive episodes (Interpersonal Psychotherapy, IPT) and chronic depression (Cognitive Behavioral Analysis System Psychotherapy, CBASP).
 Patients, for whom these psychotherapeutic approaches are not indicted, as for example patients with anxiety disorders, our therapists can offer a range of suitable behavior therapy options.